e3u3/cvx-matrix-completion/README.md

 # Convex low rank matrix completion for recommeder systems

+By Yerlan Idelbayev and Yixing Lao

-## Singular vlaue thresholding with convex optimization
+- Singular vlaue thresholding with convex optimization

-## Latent-factor model with gradient descent
+- Latent-factor model with gradient descent